Homotopy solution to non-linear evolution for heavy nuclei: Introduction

 The second goal of this paper is to find the efficient procedure to solve the BK equation for interaction with nuclei.
 In this case, as the initial conditions at $Y=Y_A$ for DIS with nuclei we have McLerran-Venugopalan formula\cite{MV} for the imaginary part of the dipole-nucleus amplitude, which takes the following form\footnote{For the exact form of \eq{MVF} see Ref.\cite{MV}, we took the simplified version of it from Ref.\cite{GBW}.} (see \fig{sat}) \beq N\Lb x^2_{10}, Y = Y_A, b \Rb\,\,\,=\,\,1\,\,\,-\,\,\,\exp\Big( - r^2\,Q^2_s\Lb Y=Y_A, b\Rb/4\Big)\,\,=\,\,1\,\,\,-\,\,\exp\Lb -\frac{1}{4}\, e^\xi\Rb \eeq where $r = x_{10}$ and we will use this notation for the size of the dipole below.

-One can see, that for large $Y_A\,=\,\frac{1}{3} \ln A$, these initial conditions we impose inside the saturation region.
+One can see from \fig{sat}, that for large $Y_A\,=\,\frac{1}{3} \ln A$, these initial conditions, which violate the geometric scaling behaviour, give the scattering amplitude in the saturation region.
 Comparing \eq{MVF} and \eq{BKLT1} we see that the geometric scaling behaviour cannot be correct in the entire saturation region.
 This problem is not new and we have discussed it in our previous papers \cite{LTHI,KLT,CLM}.
 Having a new iteration procedure we hope to suggest a practical way to take into account the initial conditions of \eq{MVF}.